triinlutsoja/FlyTravel/experience_log.md

 - Today I started to develop the "suggested seat" functionality.
 I have heard that in real life plane seats are filled in some specific order so that the plane is not out of balance.
 Unfortunately I'm not an expert in that field, so I will not be taking that into consideration in my project.
-The booked seats were already created randomly (just as written in the assignment), so the seat suggestion will also be random.
+The booked seats were already created randomly (just as written in the assignment), and no weight balance considerations were made.
+So the seat suggestion will also be random, the user can either accept the suggestions or just click on more suitable seats to select something else.
 - I have a slight problem with the assignment.
 I understand that the requirement is that the user should be able to filter the seats based on specific properties (window seat, extra legroom, near exit etc).
 But I realized this is redundant because if I'd create a filtering feature it's more inconvenient for the user.
 It's way more